Brazil's Rousseff knew about bribery scheme, senator says - magazine

+* Mckesson Canada announces plan to acquire Uniprix, strengthening the future of independent pharmacy in quebec

-SAO PAULO A senator accused of involvement in Brazil's biggest corruption scandal said on Saturday President Dilma Rousseff and her predecessor Lula were aware of it and tried to block investigations, as a poll showed support for her impeachment rising.
+SAO PAULO, March 19 A senator accused of involvement in Brazil's biggest corruption scandal said President Dilma Rousseff and her predecessor Lula were both aware of it and tried to block prosecutors from investigating, Veja magazine said on Saturday.

 In an interview with Brazil's best-selling weekly news magazine, Senator Delcidio do Amaral said Rousseff's successful presidential campaigns in 2010 and 2014 were financed with money from the graft scheme.

-He left the party this week after agreeing a plea bargain, one of several deals prosecutors have used to advance their probe.
+He left the party this week after agreeing a plea bargain, one of several such deals that prosecutors have used to advance their probe.

 Amaral's comments may increase the pressure on Rousseff, whose approval ratings have been hard hit by the worst recession in decades and who faces impeachment proceedings in Congress over separate allegations of manipulating budget accounts.

-A survey published on Saturday by polling firm Datafolha showed support for Rousseff's impeachment rising to 68 percent, close to the record levels reached in August.
-Some 65 percent of those polled said the president should resign.

-In an e-mailed statement, the presidency denied Amaral's allegations and said Rousseff would take legal action against him.

-A spokesman for Lula said Amaral was a defendant trying to get legal benefits and had no evidence of what he told the magazine.
-Rousseff and Lula have repeatedly denied wrongdoing.
+Calls to request comment from the presidency were not immediately answered.
+A spokesman for former president Lula said Amaral was a defendant trying to get legal benefits, and that he did not have evidence of what he told the magazine.
+Both Rousseff and Lula have repeatedly denied any wrongdoing.

 PETROBRAS SCANDAL